demanuel/NewsUP/README.md

 [generic]
 tmp = /tmp #folder to where the compression and/or par files should go.
 All the files are removed after upload.
 Switch -tmp randomize = 0 #0 or 1.
-To disable or enable the name toggle.
-If this is done, the person who download the files will required the parity files
+To disable or enable the name change.
+If this is done, the person who download the files will required the parity files headerCheck= 1 #0 or 1.
+If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command
 ```